magnars/dash.el/README.md

 contains no items, `fn` must accept no arguments as well, and reduce returns the result of calling `fn` with no arguments.
 If `list` has only 1 item, it is returned and `fn` is not called.

+In the anaphoric form `!!reduce`, the accumulated value is exposed as `acc`.

 ```cl
 (!reduce '+ '(1 2)) ;; => 3